• Skip to primary navigation

 • Doubles – you get to unroll the saran wrap ball until someone else gets doubles.

-• Anything else – pass the ball to the next person, better luck next time
+• Anything else – pass the ball to the next person clockwise so basically the person on the left rolls next!

 Rolling dice during a saran wrap game